syxanash/maxheadbox/README.md

 Some frontend tools may require backend API handlers to fetch information from the Pi hardware (since the frontend cannot query it directly) and expose it via REST.
 I created a folder in `backend/notions/` where I placed all these Express routes.
 Take a look at what's already there to have an idea.

 _The tools with the `.txt` extension are provided for reference.
-If you want to import them into the agent, just rename the extension to `.js` or `.rb` for the backend ones._
+If you want to import them into the agent, just rename the extension to `.js`._

 ### Dangerous Tools